 Many years ago I entrusted a watch of mine to a jewellers in a nearby town, who described themselves as specialists in elite jewellery and prestige Swiss watches.
 They persuaded me that it was not necessary to send the watch to the manufacturer's service agent because their own service department could do it just as well, and more quickly and cheaply.
 They didn't change the case seals before testing the watch for water resistance, which it naturally failed and they noted on the invoice.
 But in the process water had got into the case and that evening I saw droplets of water condensing inside the glass.
 Even though I immediately took the back off and pulled the movement out, the dial, hands and movement were all ruined.
 They were replaced by the manufacturer's service agent, who also changed the case seals and guaranteed that the watch was waterproof.
 It was a very expensive lesson.

 A competent and reliable watch repairer who has many years of experience in servicing and repairing mechanical watches is Owen Gilchrist, based in Bristol.
 Owen is very active in the BHI and regularly gives demonstrations of watch servicing to BHI meetings.
 I know Owen well, I have seen his work and I am happy to recommend him.
+Owen has now taken a position at Mallory, Bath's leading jeweller, so he is no longer doing routine repairs.
+He will still take on interesting watches, especially rare or unusual Smiths watches, which he specialises in.
 Contact Owen preferably by voice or text on 07804 816724.
 Owen's email is — if you send an email make sure you include a telephone number so that Owen can contact you.
 Please mention that you got his details from me.

 Another competent and reliable watch repairer who is experienced in servicing and repairing mechanical watches is Robert Horan.
-Robert regularly writes about watch repairs in the BHI Journal, demonstrating very thorough and high quality work and a willingness and ability to repair watches that many repairers would not take on.
-I know Robert, I have seen his work and I am happy to recommend him.
+Robert regularly writes about watch repairs in the BHI Journal.
+Robert is a superb craftsman, very thorough and doing high quality work.
+He has the willingness and ability to repair old or complicated watches that many repairers would not take on.
+I know Robert, I have seen his work and I am completely happy to recommend him.
 Robert is located in the Charente region of France on the Dordogne border.
-Contact him through his web site at Robert Horan, please mention that you got his details from me.
+Contact Robert through his web site at Robert Horan, please mention that you got his details from me.

 Back to the top of the page.